 Carolyn was preceded in death by her parents; her brothers, Bobby, Jerry and Merle; her sisters, Sue Smith of Vian, Okla., Patty Tarwater of Oklahoma City; and a beloved granddaughter, Naomi George of Ardmore.

-Page 2 of 2 - She leaves to cherish her memory her loving husband, Fred; her loving children, Edward, Bryan, Tony, Terri George and husband, Emmet Loughridge; grandchildren Rachael Green and husband, Casey, Patrick Loughridge and spouse, Shannon, and Vinny George; step-grandchildren Dillon Vantine, Kaitlin and Katrina George; great-grandchildren Kirra Gooden, Davion Green and Jackson Loughridge, and step-great-granddaughter August, all of Ardmore; brothers Bill Salthouse and wife, LaQuita, of Ardmore, and Tommy Salthouse of California; a host of nieces, nephews, and great-nieces and nephews; dear friends Shirley McLeroy, Jean Bass and husband, Tommy; and sisters-in-law Barbara Salthouse, Rosalie Tharp, Janice Schroeder.
+She leaves to cherish her memory her loving husband, Fred; her loving children, Edward, Bryan, Tony, Terri George and husband, Emmet Loughridge; grandchildren Rachael Green and husband, Casey, Patrick Loughridge and spouse, Shannon, and Vinny George; step-grandchildren Dillon Vantine, Kaitlin and Katrina George; great-grandchildren Kirra Gooden, Davion Green and Jackson Loughridge, and step-great-granddaughter August, all of Ardmore; brothers Bill Salthouse and wife, LaQuita, of Ardmore, and Tommy Salthouse of California; a host of nieces, nephews, and great-nieces and nephews; dear friends Shirley McLeroy, Jean Bass and husband, Tommy; and sisters-in-law Barbara Salthouse, Rosalie Tharp, Janice Schroeder.

 Serving as honorary pallbearers will be her sons; grandsons; son-in-law Emmett Loughridge; brothers-in-law Bob Tharp and Winston Schroeder; good friend Tommy Bass; and our dear friend Joe McLeroy, who is in Heaven.